spiffe/helm-charts/charts/spire/charts/spire-server/README.md

 When Tornjak is enabled, it can be reached in one of the three connection types:

-* http - simple HTTP connection recommended for demonstration purpose only.
+* HTTP - simple HTTP connection recommended for demonstration purpose only.
 It should not be use for production.
-* tls - enables Transport Layer Security (TLS) with HTTPS communication.
+* TLS - enables Transport Layer Security (TLS) with HTTPS communication.
 Tornjak client can validate Tornjak server using TLS Certificate (see instructions below)
-* mtls - mutual TLS.
+* mTLS - mutual TLS.
 Both, Tornjak client and the server can validate each other using provided certificates (see instructions below)

-### Tornjak with TLS
+Tornjak automatically determines the connection type based on provided information.
+See below.

-`tornjak.config.connectionType=tls`
+### Tornjak with TLS Connection Type

 TLS connection requires Tornjak to have access to TLS key and certificate.
 Complete instruction on creating your own TLS certificate can be found [here](https://github.com/spiffe/tornjak/blob/main/examples/tls_mtls/README.md).